secretGeek/today-i-learned-staging/.net_core_MVC/CodeAnalysis_CSharp_Analyzers_dll_could_not_be_found.md

-# .nuget\packages\microsoft.codeanalysis.analyzers\1.1.0\analyzers\dotnet\cs\Microsoft.CodeAnalysis.CSharp.Analyzers.dll could not be found
+# Microsoft.CodeAnalysis.CSharp.Analyzers.dll could not be found

 This was frustrating and inexplicable (so far)